Sleeping With The Radio On

 What’s more, there are dangers to going to sleep with earbuds in, such as:

-• Wax build-up: When wax can’t escape from the ears you can end up with hearing problem.
+- Wax build-up: When wax can’t escape from the ears, you can end up with hearing problems.

-• Safety: You may not be able to hear alarms and other signs of danger.
+- Safety: You may be unable to hear alarms and other signs of danger.

-Most of the time, you won’t experience any of the possible side effects of sleeping with earbuds in.
-Although you’ll be much safer if you can convince your partner to try radio for sleep too.
+Most of the time, you won’t experience any possible side effects of sleeping with earbuds.
+However, you’ll be much safer if you can convince your partner to try radio for sleep, too.

-One particularly good thing about sleeping with the radio on is that you can tune into a specific program that’s set to last for a particular period of time, and then simply allow your radio to turn itself off when after an hour or two.
+One particularly good thing about sleeping with the radio on is that you can tune into a specific program that’s set to last for a particular period, and then simply allow your radio to turn itself off after an hour or two.

-Some radios even come with timers built-in so that you can set your strategy according to your schedule, or how long it takes you to drift off.
+Some radios even have built-in timers so you can set your strategy according to your schedule or how long it takes you to drift off.

 Why try radio for sleep?